Remember the days when our mums would send us off to school with a brown paper bag for our lunches?

 The Yuck Factor!

-Disgusted mum Grace Bollen sent Facebook into a flurry last week when she shared some shocking photos of her children’s lunch boxes.
+Disgusted mum Grace Bollen sent Facebook into a flurry last week when she shared some photos of her children’s lunch boxes.

 While doing her daily hand-wash of the lunch boxes before letting them dry for the next day, Grace noticed a itty bitty black spot in the corner.
 She went to investigate further, lifting the bottom off the lunch box and prying away the glue.